 Usually carried in a bullet pouch, open pouch, loading block or just loose in the bottom of the bag or pocket.
 Either cast or swaged.
 On cast balls the sprue must face up or down.
 Swaged balls are more uniform.
 For serious competition you may want to weigh some swaged balls to get a matched set.

 Lots of variety here.
 Pre lubed patches will need to be in a small container.
 An empty primer tin works well but there are lots of fancier alternatives including the patch box on the stock.
 A roll of ticking is a traditional method which requires a handy patch knife at each shot.
 Do NOT use any artificial materials for patches.
 They melt and gum up the works.
 No fun cleaning them out.
 Use 100% cotton or linen only.
+I saw one guy using a fairly thick wool patch but in a smoothbore.

 These are typical lead bullets with the molded in groove filled with lubricant.
 They come with many options such as hollow base, various nose shapes, number of grooves and various length/weight choices.
 In .50 caliber a round ball is nominally 177 grains and with bullets weights are 275 grains to 350 grains typically and sometimes over 500 grains.
 Other calibers are proportional.
 A patch is not required, but sometimes paper patches (very tricky) are used.
 Many modern sidelocks have a twist around 1:35 for bullets.